ZhanZhynn/OOP_9_Men_Morris/Nine_Mens_Morris/README.md

 2. Set up JavaFX in Intellij.
 You may refer this [video](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiAxeq42Mn-AhXk1TgGHWZkCUAQwqsBegQICBAF&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DIvsvjUq38Jc&usg=AOvVaw0gUcKQI4-TAIw965WQCYux) or JavaFX's [website](https://openjfx.io/openjfx-docs/) if necessary.
 3. Set up VM configuration for JavaFX (shown in last part of video) and run from there.

+*Attempt was made to create a jar file for the game, but it was unsuccessful.
+Hence, the game can only be run from Intellij.*

 If the game runs successfully, you will see the interface below:

 <img src="/Sprint 2/game_screenshot.jpeg" alt="9MM Game Screenshot"/>